The Confederacy still haunts the campus of Ole Miss

 While both conservative and liberal students said they hoped they could enjoy a warmer dialogue in the future, they shared their certainty that there would always be a need for activism on campus, because the administration has not worked to change the tone on campus.

-“A lot of the issues that have been brought up or have been community dialogue have been led by students,” said McNeil.
+“A lot of the issues that have been brought up or have been community dialogue have been led by students,” McNeil said.
 “It would just be nice to see administrators being proactive in these situations, as well.”

 The author is a 2013 graduate of the University of Mississippi.

-Note: CORRECTION (Nov.
-16, 2017, 4:40 p.m.): An earlier version of this article misstated Dylan Wood’s title.
-He is the secretary of the student government, not the attorney general.